Preparing for Awaab’s Law: A Practical Guide to UK Social Housing Compliance

 How to remain compliant with Awaab’s Law

-From October 2025, social housing landlords will be legally required to investigate and resolve dangerous damp, mould and emergency hazards within 24 hours.
+Since October 2025, social housing landlords have been legally required to investigate and resolve dangerous damp, mould and emergency hazards within 24 hours.
 Failure to comply with this legislation will result in court action.

 For social housing providers, this marks a significant shift in expectations and requirements.
 While asking the right questions is important, housing teams should also actively engage tenants to identify issues before they escalate.
 Finding the right tools and systems to help you remain compliant with Awaab’s Law can be difficult: